 When will I receive notifications about my usage?

-Netlify sends notification emails to a team's billing email when any site add-on is enabled, as usage for a metered feature approaches level limits, when usage triggers an upgrade, and when the team payment method is charged at the end of the billing cycle.
-Here’s an example:
+Netlify sends notification emails to a team's billing email when any site add-on is enabled, as usage for a metered feature approaches allowance limits, when usage triggers a level upgrade or extra usage package, and when the team payment method is charged at the end of the billing cycle.
+Below is an example of the notifications sent at different stages of usage.

 - You add a form to a site.
 Netlify sends a notification email that the site is now on Forms Level 0, which includes 100 form submissions per month and 10MB of uploaded files per month.